Data-Robusta/data-robusta/presentation_notes.md

 #### Beginning/Setting the scene
 Presenter: Jeff
 slide: cup of coffee
 You have probably paid about the same for a cup of coffee as far back as you can remember.
-We were curious to see if changing weather patterns would threaten the price of America's true : Caffeine.
+We were curious to see if changing weather patterns would threaten the price of America's motor: Caffeine.

 With that in mind we decided to look at the weather and coffee production of the most well known coffee producting country in the world: Colombia

+Coffee grows best in volcanic soil, at altitudes of 1,200 to 1,800 meters, in places without frost, and receiving around 80 inches of rain a year.
+Colombia ticks all those boxes.

 slide: picture of Colombia/ maybe Juan Valdez